193s/Lang-Hackathon/README.md

-# myLang
+# Marg
 A JVM-based scripting language.

-## Lang-K
+## Marg
-A interpreter of 'myLang' written in Java.
+A interpreter of Marg written in Java.

 ### Lang-K-C\#
 A implementation of myLang written in C#.